 Oslo is the capital city of Norway.
 It was founded in AD 1048 by the Viking king Harald Hardråde.
 Historically, the city is also known as Christiania or Kristiania.

 Do you know the name of Norway’s capital city?
 Test yourself, friends, and family in this 10 multiple-choice questions quiz vol. 1.
+See the correct answer below each photo.

-Norway is a land of water, with its almost 1 million lakes and ponds of all sizes.
+Norway is a land of water, with almost 1 million lakes and ponds of all sizes.
 Join us in exploring the 5 largest of her lakes, and some more Norway facts.

 This beautiful oil painting by Johan Christian Dahl says a lot about generations of Norwegians – and the landscape and the skills they knew.